EnterpriseDB/tpa/docs/src/pgbouncer.md

 ---
-description: Adding pgbouncer to your Postgres cluster.
+description: Adding PgBouncer to your Postgres cluster.
 ---

-# Configuring pgbouncer
+# Configuring pgBouncer

-TPA will install and configure pgbouncer on instances whose `role` contains `pgbouncer`.
+TPA will install and configure PgBouncer on instances whose `role` contains `pgbouncer`.

-By default, pgbouncer listens for connections on port 6432 and forwards connections to `127.0.0.1:5432` (which may be either Postgres or [haproxy](haproxy.md), depending on the architecture).
+By default, PgBouncer listens for connections on port 6432 and forwards connections to `127.0.0.1:5432` (which may be either Postgres or [haproxy](haproxy.md), depending on the architecture).

+!!!
+Note Using PgBouncer to route traffic to the primary If you are using the M1 architecture with repmgr you can set `repmgr_redirect_pgbouncer: true` hash under `cluster_vars` to have PgBouncer connections directed to the primary.
+The PgBouncer will be automatically updated on failover to route to the new primary.
+!!!

 You can set the following variables on any `pgbouncer` instance.